VictorFajardo/VictorFajardo/README.md

 - [Victor Fajardo - Software Engineer.doc](/docs/Victor%20Fajardo%20-%20Software%20Engineer.docx?raw=true)
 - [Victor Fajardo - Software Engineer.pdf](/docs/Victor%20Fajardo%20-%20Software%20Engineer.pdf?raw=true)

+## 🦁 About Me!

+- Willing to learn, enthusiastic about job challenges, new technologies and self-learning to keep up to date with market trends.
+- Innovative software engineer offering experience in the full software development lifecycle – from concept through delivery of next-generation applications and customizable solutions.
+- Proficient in advanced development methodologies, tools and processes contributing to the design and rollout of cutting-edge software applications.
+- Known for excellent troubleshooting skills – able to analyze code and engineer well-researched, cost-effective, and responsive solutions.
+- Experienced in team leadership, offering an ideal balance of technical expertise and emotional intelligence while also keeping a focus on the big picture.

 ## 📈 My GitHub Stats

  <img src="https://github-readme-stats.vercel.app/api?username=VictorFajardo&show_icons=true&theme=gotham" alt="Victor Fajardo" width="45%" align="right"/>